logzio/documentation/docs/user-guide/data-hub/logstometrics.md

 ### 1. Find the relevant logs

 You can create a LogMetric from OpenSearch Dashboards by clicking the **Create Metric** button at the top.
-This button is enabled whenever you apply a filter to your search, and currently, it does not support Lucene queries, free text search, or "is between" filters.
+This button becomes enabled whenever you apply a filter to your search.
+Note that Lucene queries, free text search, "is between" filters, and regular expressions (regex) **are not supported**.
+Filters must use exact values only.

 ![OSD to metrics](https://dytvr9ot2sszz.cloudfront.net/logz-docs/logs2metrics/osd-to-metric.png)